Published on July 11th, 2008 | by Leslie Richard173

 - White, off white or light colored natural fabric (linen, organic cotton, wool and silk are best)

-I allowed the fabric to sit in the dye overnight to make sure it had the darkest outcome possible since when it is rinsed and dried the color will be alot lighter.
+5. Allow the fabric to sit in the dye overnight to make sure it has the darkest outcome possible since when it is rinsed and dried the color will be alot lighter.

 Isn’t it pretty in pink ?!?
 (Almost as pretty as Molly Ringwald but I like my naturally dyed fabric even better then her prom dress!)
 All that from a couple discarded plums, Yay!
 It’s really easier then it looks and the whole process was totally relaxing and fun- not to mention I felt like I was part scientist, part witch!
 There are fantastic lists of natural stuff you can use for dye in just about every cool shade of color you can imagine.
 Go to Pioneer Thinking for a complete list of plants, berries, nuts and bark that can make a rainbow of fun, safe colors.
 For even more pigments a simple google search for “make your own natural dye” turns up plenty a colorful brew waiting for you to experiment with.